d-krupke/cpsat-autotune/README.md

 ### 2. `tune_for_quality_within_timelimit`

-This method tunes hyperparameters to maximize or minimize the solution quality within a specified time limit.
+This method tunes hyperparameters to maximize or minimize the objective value within a specified time limit.
+This is useful when you need to find a good solution within a fixed time frame, but do not require any guarantees.

 #### Parameters: